ltdorgtest/cmake-docs-l10n/README.ko_KR.md

 <h2 id="sponsorship"><a href="#table-of-contents">Sponsorship</a></h2>

-You can sponsor the author through the following platforms:
+You can sponsor the maintainers directly through the following platforms:

 <div align="center">
 <table>